perplexedfingers/TRA_time_space_diagram/README.md

 This would
 * Set up a SQLite database in the memory
 * Load the data
-* Query from the database and draw the SVG with built-in CSS
+* Query from the database
+* Draw the SVG with built-in CSS
+* Output the SVG to `OUTPUT`

 ### To ONLY build the database
 After download needed files